Degree type(s): Master's

 - Complete your MS in counseling in as little as 20 months while continuing to work.

-- Gain extensive real-world experience in the community that you can apply directly to your career.
+- Gain hands-on real-world experience in the school system that you can apply directly to your career.

 - Develop ethical leadership skills in a curriculum grounded in Christian, Catholic, Benedictine values.